PierreDemailly/commity/README.md

 ### `--push` alias `-p`
 Push to remote after commit.
+> **Note**
-> **note** If cannot push e.g. because your branch has no upstream branch, commity will be able to commit anyway.
+> If cannot push e.g. because your branch has no upstream branch, commity will be able to commit anyway.

 ### `--help` alias `-h`
 Return usage informations.